Reims by Mouth: What a Thousand Years of French Kings Taught This City About Eating

 Le Millénaire Address: 4-6 Rue Bertin GPS: 49.2532° N, 4.0345° E Hours: Tuesday–Saturday 12:00–2:00 PM, 7:00–9:30 PM Price: €45–75 per person

-A Michelin Bib Gourmand recipient offering exceptional value.
-The contemporary dining room provides an elegant setting for modern French cuisine that emphasizes local ingredients.
-Their lunch menu (€32 for three courses) is one of the best deals in Reims.
+Michelin Bib Gourmand.
+Contemporary dining room, modern French cuisine emphasizing local ingredients.
+Their lunch menu (€32 for three courses) is one of the best value fine-dining deals in Reims.

 Le Parc Les Crayères Address: 64 Boulevard Henry Vasnier GPS: 49.2412° N, 4.0198° E Hours: Daily 12:00–2:00 PM, 7:00–9:30 PM Price: €60–120 per person